Political sociology: Pluralism and power relations

 Contemporary political sociology takes these questions seriously, but it is concerned with the play of power and politics across societies, which includes, but is not restricted to, relations between the state and society.
-In part, this is a product of the growing complexity of social relations, the impact of social movement organizing, and the relative weakening of the state as a result of globalization.
+In part, this is a product of the growing complexity of social relations, the impact of social movement organizing, and the relative weakening of the state due to globalization.
 To a significant part, however, it is due to the radical rethinking of social theory.
-This is as much focused now on micro questions (such as the formation of identity through social interaction, the politics of knowledge, and the effects of the contestation of meaning on structures), as it is on macro questions (such as how to capture and use state power).
+This is now as focused on micro questions (such as the formation of identity through social interaction, the politics of knowledge, and the effects of the contestation of meaning on structures) as on macro questions (such as how to capture and use state power).
 Chief influences here include cultural studies (Stuart Hall), post-structuralism (Michel Foucault, Judith Butler), pragmatism (Luc Boltanski), structuration theory (Anthony Giddens), and cultural sociology (Jeffrey C. Alexander).

-Political sociology attempts to explore the dynamics between the two institutional systems introduced by the advent of Western capitalist system that are the democratic constitutional liberal state and the capitalist economy.
-While democracy promises impartiality and legal equality before all citizens, the capitalist system results in unequal economic power and thus possible political inequality as well.
+Political sociology seeks to explore the dynamics between the two institutional systems introduced with the advent of the Western capitalist system: the democratic, constitutional, liberal state and the capitalist economy.
+While democracy promises impartiality and legal equality for all citizens, the capitalist system results in unequal economic power and, in turn, possible political inequality.

 For pluralists, the distribution of political power is not determined by economic interests but by multiple social divisions and political agendas.
-The diverse political interests and beliefs of different factions work together through collective organizations to create a flexible and fair representation that in turn influences political parties which make the decisions.
+The diverse political interests and beliefs of different factions work together through collective organizations to create a flexible and fair representation that, in turn, influences political parties that make the decisions.
 The distribution of power is then achieved through the interplay of contending interest groups.
-The government in this model functions just as a mediating broker and is free from control by any economic power.
-This pluralistic democracy however requires the existence of an underlying framework that would offer mechanisms for citizenship and expression and the opportunity to organize representations through social and industrial organizations, such as trade unions.
+In this model, the government functions solely as a mediating broker and is free from control by any economic power.
+This pluralistic democracy, however, requires an underlying framework that provides mechanisms for citizenship and expression, and the opportunity to organize representation through social and industrial organizations, such as trade unions.
 Ultimately, decisions are reached through the complex process of bargaining and compromise between various groups pushing for their interests.
-Many factors, pluralists believe, have ended the domination of the political sphere by an economic elite.
-The power of organized labour and the increasingly interventionist state have placed restrictions on the power of capital to manipulate and control the state.
-Additionally, capital is no longer owned by a dominant class, but by an expanding managerial sector and diversified shareholders, none of whom can exert their will upon another.
+Many factors, pluralists believe, have ended the economic elite's domination of the political sphere.
+The power of organized labour and the increasingly interventionist state have constrained capital's ability to manipulate and control the state.
+Additionally, capital is no longer owned by a dominant class but by an expanding managerial sector and diversified shareholders, none of whom can impose their will on another.

-The pluralist emphasis on fair representation however overshadows the constraints imposed on the extent of choice offered.
+The pluralist emphasis on fair representation, however, overshadows the constraints imposed on the extent of choice offered.
 Bachrauch and Baratz (1963) examined the deliberate withdrawal of certain policies from the political arena.
 For example, organized movements that express what might seem as radical change in a society can often by portrayed as illegitimate.